PrincetonUniversity/installing_python_packages/README.md

 10. How are my pip packages built?
 Which optimization flags?
 Do I have to be careful on Della where the head node is Broadwell?

-    See `/usr/bin/python3.7-config --cflags`.
+    After loading the anaconda3 module, run this command: `python3.7-config --cflags`.
 To force a package to be built from source with certain optimization flags do, for example: `CFLAGS="-O1" pip install numpy -vvv --no-binary=numpy`

 ## <a name="getting_help">Getting Help<a>